 - Homar: Acquisition of indirect-fire long-range multiple rocket launcher systems capable of striking at targets from a range of up to 300 kilometers.

 - Hust: Introduction of lightweight, easy-to-use anti-tank guided missile (ATGM) systems into operational service.

 - Mustang: Acquisition of 882 new-build 4×4 high-mobility vehicles – both armored and unarmored – in multiple variants to replace the legacy Honkers cars built locally.

 - Regina: Acquisition of Krab 155mm howitzer modules.

 - Rak: Procurement of 120mm self-propelled automated mortar systems in both truck-mounted and tracked variants from an indigenous consortium composed of Huta Stalowa Wola (HSW) and Rosomak.

 These projects illustrate the wide-ranging requirements and goals of Poland’s military modernization plan.
 Every domain of the prospective battlespace – air, land, sea, and cyberspace – is slated for investment through 2026 under the updated Technical Modernization Plan.
 Improved combat support firepower, a layered modern air defense network, and a stronger naval component are all of critical focus under the latest plan.

 — Defense News (@defense_news) February 28, 2019

-What is truly noteworthy is that the scope and the financial commitment towards defense pledged by Poland dwarf that of most European members of NATO.
+What is truly noteworthy is that the scope and the financial commitment toward defense pledged by Poland dwarf those of most European members of NATO.